 An outline for the week with daily tasks and specific activities for each of the days will be upload on here under the week subheadings.
 This may require the children to record in the exercise books or booklets that have been sent home, be set on Mathletics or be a practical task.
-Under the PE, UTW (Understanding the World) and Creative activities heading will be a range of other activities that is linked to our current topic (Dinosaur Discovery and then Easter).
+Under the PE, UTW (Understanding the World) and Creative activities heading will be a range of other activities that is linked to our current topic (Heroes).

 The daily tasks are really important and we urge you to complete these as they are quick and probably part of your normal routine anyway such as reading, phonics sounds and number recall.
-There are then English and Maths tasks for each day - please complete as much as possible.
-I have tried to balance them out so if there is a bigger Maths task then the English is less and vice versa.
-If you want more activities or some games, I have include a list of links that have all different resources on.
-The other activities are free choice but we would encourage one of each UTW, PE and Creative across the week this may be based on activities you have chosen at home or from the list of ideas I have included.
+There are then English, Phonics and Maths choosing grids - please complete as much as possible.
+If you would like more activities or some games, I have include a list of links that have all different resources on.
+The other activities are free choice but we would encourage one of each UTW, PE and Creative across the week; this may be based on activities you have chosen at home or from the list of ideas I have included.

 Please use Tapestry to share what the children have been up to.
 You can add photos, videos and comments that we can read and respond to.
 Seeing what the children have been up to will also help me to plan tasks for the following weeks and it would be great to see what they are up to!

 How to upload to Tapestry:

 Choose the ‘Add Observation’ option (or the ‘plus’ icon on your iphone/ipad) and add the relevant information into the boxes on the screen.
 Photos and videos may be uploaded by choosing the ‘add media’ option.
 When you have saved your observation, you may go back to the home screen at any time by choosing the ‘Obs’ tab or clicking on the logo (on the cloud, top left corner).